KiranDatta16/AtliQ_Sales_Analytics/README.md

 Analyses performance of different divisions

 7.GM % by Sub_Zone:

-This report monitors Gross Margin Trends and tracks how efficiently the company retains revenue over time and across regions.
-Identifies year wise regional variation in Gorss Margin % for 2019,2020,2021.
+Identifies year wise regional variation in Gross Margin % for 2019,2020,2021.
 Focus on stabilizing profitability in underperforming regions while maintaining or improving strong sub-zones.